Gorenstein simplices with a given $\delta$-polynomial: The number of Gorenstein simplices

-By Theorems \ref{power1} and \cite[Theorem 2.2]{Tsuchiya}, we can answer to Problem \ref{pro} when $v$ is a power of a prime integer and the associated finite abelian group is cyclic, namely, it is generated by one element. \begin{Corollary} Let $p$ be a prime integer, $\ell$ a positive integer and $k$ a nonnegative integer, and let $\Delta \subset \RR^d$ be a lattice simplex of dimension $d$ such that $\Lambda_{\Delta}$ is cyclic and $\delta(\Delta,t)=1+t^{k+1}+t^{2(k+1)}+\cdots+t^{(p^{\ell}-1)(k+1)}$.
+By Theorems \ref{power1} and \cite[Theorem 2.2]{Tsuchiya}, we can answer Problem \ref{pro} when $v$ is a power of a prime integer and the associated finite abelian group is cyclic, namely, it is generated by one element. \begin{Corollary} Let $p$ be a prime integer, $\ell$ and $k$ a positive integers, and let $\Delta \subset \RR^d$ be a lattice simplex of dimension $d$ such that $\Lambda_{\Delta}$ is cyclic and $\delta(\Delta,t)=1+t^{k}+t^{2k}+\cdots+t^{(p^{\ell}-1)k}$.
 Suppose that $\Delta$ is not a lattice pyramid over any lower-dimensional lattice simplex.
-Then there exist positive integers $0 < \ell_1 < \cdots < \ell_t = \ell$ and $s_{1},\ldots,s_{t}$ such that the following conditions are satisfied: \begin{itemize} \item It follows that
+Then there exist positive integers $0 < \ell_1 < \cdots < \ell_t = \ell$ and $s_{1},\ldots,s_{t}$ such that the following conditions are satisfied: \begin{itemize}